-Place of incorporation Name Principal activity and principal place of business 31 December 2019 31 December 2018 BARN B.V.
+Place of incorporation and principal Proportion of interest by Name Principal activity place of business 31 December 2019 31 December 2018 BARN B.V.
 Holding company Netherlands 40% 40%

 The above associate is accounted for using the equity method.

 The summarized financial information in respect of BARN B.V. as of 31 December 2019 and as of 31 December 2018 is set out below.
 The summarized financial information below represents amounts shown in the associate's financial statements prepared in accordance with IFRS.